 |Alma Mater:||Slippery Rock|

-Zack Patterson has joined the Sam Houston football staff as running backs coach.
+Zack Patterson begins his second season on Sam Houston football staff as running backs coach.

-As offensive coordinator at Slippery Rock in Pennsylvania, Patterson coached the number one scoring offense in NCAA Division II football this past season.
+Prior to Sam Houston, Patterson served as offensive coordinator at Slippery Rock in Pennsylvania where he coached the number one scoring offense in NCAA Division II football in 2015.

 Slippery Rock finished the 2015 season ranked No. 7 nationally after advancing to the NCAA Division II quarterfinals.
 Patterson has been a member of the football staffs at Slippery Rock that have made three consecutive national playoff appearances.
 He served as quarterback coach in 2013 and passing game coordinator and QB coach in 2014.
 He has also served as the university's recruiting coordinator.